-The Environment, Health and Safety (EHS) Committee drives our health and safety efforts.
-Our objectives are set out in the EHS Statement (hyperlink).
+The EHS Committee drives our health and safety efforts.
+Our objectives are set out in the EHS Statement.
 The EHS Committee ensures health and safety management systems are properly implemented and improved upon, sets performance indicators and monitor them.

-All health and safety efforts are driven by two sub committees - the Occupational Health and Workplace Safety Sub Committees.
-These two sub committees develop annual work plans and targets, which are reviewed and approved by the EHS Committee.
+All health and safety efforts are driven by two sub-committees - the Occupational Health and Workplace Safety Sub-Committees.
+These two sub-committees develop annual work plans and targets, which are reviewed and approved by the EHS Committee.
 Performance against plans and targets are reported and discussed at periodic EHS Committee meetings.